 The Parent Company and KPMI has an existing land lease agreement on a piece of land which is the subject of complaint against the Philippine National Oil Company (PNOC).
-The monthly rent for the said piece of land is $\cancel{P}0.2$ million for a period of one (1) year, subject to yearly renewal.
+The monthly rent for the said piece of land is $\neq 0.2$ million for a period of one (1) year, subject to yearly renewal.
 In July 2018, the lease agreement was renewed for another year with no increase in the monthly rental rate.
-Total rental income recognized amounted to $\cancel{P}2.1$ million in 2019, 2018 and 2017.
+Total rental income recognized amounted to $\neq 2.1$ million in 2019, 2018 and 2017.

-The total rental income earned from these agreements with KPMI amounted to P13.2 million for the years ended 31 December 2019 and 2018 and P13.7 million for 2017.
+Total rental income earned from these agreements amounted to P13.2 million for the years ended 31 December 2019 and 2018 and P13.7 million for 2017.

-The Parent Company also incurred share in various expenses due to KPMI relating to clearing and levelling operations on leased out properties amounting to ± 2.1 million in 2019 (2018 - ± 1.2 million).
+The Parent Company also incurred share in various expenses due to KPMI relating to clearing and levelling operations on leased out properties amounting to P2.1 million in 2019 (2018 - P1.2 million).

-(b) Loan agreements with KPMI
+(2) Loan agreements with KPMI